Active and Completed Studies

 The TITAN II study achieved its endpoint and showed significant improvements in echo parameters and patient function.

-TITAN II was a single-arm study designed to assess the safety and efficacy of an updated version of the Carillon system.
+TITAN II was a single-arm study designed to assess the safety and efficacy of an updated version of the Carillon Therapy.
 Inclusion and exclusion criteria were similar to those in TITAN.
 Patients had symptomatic congestive heart failure (NYHA class ≥2), MR grade 2+ to 4+, a dilated LV (LVEDD >55 mm) and an ejection fraction <40%.
 Quantitative assessments of MR were performed by an independent core echo laboratory, and MAE were reviewed by an independent data and safety monitoring board.
 In total, 36 patients were enrolled; 30 received a permanent implant.

 The TITAN study was a prospective, non-randomized multi-center European study.
-The objective of the study was to determine if the Carillon device could safely and effectively reduce FMR and yield a durable long-term clinical benefit.
+The objective of the study was to determine if the Carillon Therapy could safely and effectively reduce FMR and yield a durable long-term clinical benefit.
 Follow-up included typical clinical and echo assessments through 1 year and implanted patients had an additional clinical follow-up assessment at 2 years.
-The study was rigorously conducted with oversight by independent parties including an echo core lab, clinical events committee, and a data and safety monitoring board.
+The study was rigorously conducted with oversight by independent parties including an independent echo core lab, clinical events committee, and a data and safety monitoring board.
 Key inclusion criteria included MR grade 2+ to 4+, NYHA Class II-IV and LVEF <40%.

 Of the 53 patients enrolled in the study, 36 underwent permanent implant of the device.
-In 17 patients, the device was recaptured (due to transient coronary impingement (n=8) or <1 grade FMR reduction (n=9).
+In 17 patients, the device was recaptured (due to transient coronary impingement (n=8) or <1 grade FMR reduction (n=9)).
 These non-implant patients were followed as a comparator group.

-AMADEUS was a single-arm, first-in-human study designed to evaluate the safety and feasibility of the Carillon system.
-The study utilized several independent bodies to minimize bias and increase rigor, including a blinded echo core lab, clinical events committee, and data and safety monitoring board.
+AMADEUS was a single-arm, first-in-human study designed to evaluate the safety and feasibility of the Carillon Therapy.
+The study utilized several independent bodies to minimize bias and increase rigor, including a blinded independent echo core lab, clinical events committee, and data and safety monitoring board.
 Key inclusion criteria included moderate to severe FMR, NYHA class II-IV, LVEDD >55mm, and ejection fraction <40% receiving sustained stable and optimal HF medication regimen.
 The study enrolled 48 patients with the device successfully implanted in 30 patients.
 At six months, the degree of FMR reduction among five different quantitative echo measures ranged from 22-32%.